 Malabsorption

 If a person eats sufficient quality food, has no digestive problems and still has malnutrition, this could indicate malabsorption.
-Malabsorption occurs when you either don't have enough digestive enzymes, bacteria or other foreign invaders are present in the gastrointestinal tract, or food moves through the small or large intestine faster than usual.
+Malabsorption occurs when you either don't have enough digestive enzymes, bacteria or other foreign invaders are present in the gastrointestinal tract, or food is moving faster than usual in the small or large intestine.
 In most cases, problems or diseases of the small intestine or lymph nodes are responsible for malabsorption.
 For example: lactose intolerance, malignant lymphomas, Crohn's disease, coeliac disease, lymphangitis or various parasites.

-• Refer you to an appropriate specialist (e.g. a dentist, psychologist, nutritionist, gastroenterologist, etc.).
+- He will refer you to an appropriate specialist (e.g. a dentist, psychologist, nutritionist, gastroenterologist, etc.)

 Get an overview of your current nutritional profile